Dieau/Philosophers/README.md

 After an individual philosopher finishes eating, they need to put down both forks so that the forks become available to others.
 A philosopher can only take the fork on their right or the one on their left as they become available, and they cannot start eating before getting both forks.

-Eating is not limited by the remaining amounts of spaghetti or stomach space; an infinite supply and an infinite demand are assumed.
+Eating is not limited by the remaining amounts of spaghetti or how full their stomach is; an infinite supply and an infinite demand are assumed.

-The problem is how to design a discipline of behavior (a concurrent algorithm) such that no philosopher will starve; i.e., each can forever continue to alternate between eating and thinking, assuming that no philosopher can know when others may want to eat or think.
+The problem is how to design a discipline of behavior (a concurrent algorithm) such that no philosopher will starve; i.e., each can forever continue to alternate between eating and thinking, assuming that none of the philosophers are able to know when others might want to eat or think.

 <a name="threads"></a>
 ## 2. Threads